working-in-laboratory-990x358

 For scientists interested in criminal justice, becoming a forensic chemist is a great career choice.

 In addition to chemistry, forensic chemists must know multiple disciplines, including biology, genetics, physics, toxicology, and materials science.
-A background in criminology is also helpful, and skills in public speaking and technical writing.
+A background in criminology is also helpful, as well as skills in public speaking and technical writing.

 Read on to learn more about forensic chemists’ career outlook, salary, and job descriptions.